nikitavoloboev/moonbit/README.md

 #### [Streaks](https://streaksapp.com) - Habit tracker
 - Do something often enough and it becomes a habit.
 I try to [cultivate and grow new healthy habits with time](https://wiki.nikitavoloboev.xyz/focusing/habits.html).
 - I use the app to list the habits I hope to integrate in my life.
 If I get 30 ongoing repetitions, I remove the habit and add new ones.
-Here is how it looks for me now:

 #### [Strong](http://strongapp.io) - Workout tracker
 - I use it to track my workouts.
 I have a few custom workouts that I made that I can then start and simply follow the exercises and the number of sets for the exercise as my workout progresses.